How To Choose The Right Key Performance Indicators For Your Ecommerce Store (Part 2 of 2)

 First off, it’s important to note that what works as a key performance indicator for one ecommerce store, might not work for another.

 Each store has a different set of objectives and, therefore, a different set of KPI’s.
-Each site must create their own DM3 in order to truly find the ‘right’ KPI’s.
+Each site must create its own DM3 in order to truly find the ‘right’ KPI’s.

 There is no such thing as a ‘standard’ list of KPI’s.